krystalcode/drupal8-commerce-shipping-price-matrix/README.md

 ## Features

 * Upload a Price Matrix as a CSV file.
-* Optionally exclude certain product variations from the order subtotal for the purposes of calculating the shipping costs.
+* Optionally exclude product variation types or individual product variations from the order subtotal for the purposes of calculating the shipping costs.
 * Multi-currency stores are not currently supported.
 It is assumed that a shipping method's price matrix has the same currency as the order.